gruntwork-io/docs/docs/intro/overview/what-you-provide.md

 You must be appropriately staffed in order to maintain and customize the modules, services, and (if applicable) the Reference Architecture.

-## Learn how to use our products
+## Time to learn

-You’ll need to understand our opinionated stance on DevOps best practices and how to apply it for your purposes.
-You'll also need to learn how to use the Gruntwork products themselves.
+With Gruntwork, you can accelerate your journey towards capturing your AWS cloud infrastructure as Infrastructure as Code.
+Although our aim is to simplify this intricate process, gaining a comprehensive understanding of your infrastructure's complexities and tailoring it to your specific needs will require a significant investment of time and effort on your part.
 Our [product documentation](/products) and [support](/support) remain available to assist you in these endeavors.

 ## Implement the “last mile”